Alpina Roadster S: Specifications

 The interior was available in three colour combinations, those being black leather with blue and green stitching on the dashboard and steering wheel (or alternatively red stitching), red leather with red stitching on the dashboard and steering wheel and beige with maroon piping and maroon stitching on the dashboard and steering wheel.
 Noticeable changes to the interior include an Alpina blue instrument cluster, Alpina logos and badges, Alpina door sills, an overhead plaque signifying the production number of the car and heated sports seats.
 The creature comforts offered by BMW as an option were included as standard on the interior.
 The company made over 2,000 modifications to the redesigned interior in total.

 The exterior changes include a front chin spoiler with Alpina lettering, a three piece rear lip spoiler, 18-inch Alpina Dynamic alloy wheels (4 set of spokes in a 5 spoke design; 19-inch wheels in the Luxury trim) wrapped in Michelin Pilot Sport tyres measuring 235/35 R19 on the front and 265/30 R19 on the rear and "Roadster S" badging at the rear and "3.4 S" badging on the front quarter-panels.
 The car was available in Alpina Blue (available at a premium), Sterling Grey, Japan Red (the launch colour of the car), Black Sapphire, Titanium Silver, Royal Red and Maldives Blue exterior colours.
 A very limited number of only five cars were produced in Toledo Blue.
 The Roadster S was also available with an optional hard top.

-The suspension system consisted of Alpina specific Bmw m-dampers and Eibach springs on the front, original bmw springs on the back, with no other major changes.
+The suspension system consisted of Alpina specific BMW M-dampers and Eibach springs on the front and original BMW springs on the back, with no other major changes.

 Performance

-The Roadster S can accelerate from 0-97 kph in 5.1 seconds, 0-100 kph in 5.3 seconds, 0-100 mph in 13 seconds and can attain a claimed top speed of 169 mph (172 mph with the optional hard top).
+The Roadster S can accelerate from 0-97 kph in 5.1 seconds, 0-100 kph in 5.3 seconds, 0-100 mph in 13 seconds and can reach a claimed top speed of 169 mph (172 mph with the optional hard top).
 Although independent testing revealed the top speed to be as high as 160 mph.